lucas-ko/lucas-ko.github.io/_posts/2024-07-03-EntraID-Role-Assignable-Groups.md

 ![344996266-c09cb278-2f05-43f5-81a7-5d5ebff98e1f](https://github.com/lucas-ko/MicrosoftCloudNotes/assets/58331927/76269cd3-bc9f-4a0d-a327-a22414f293e7)

-Role-assignable groups can be used every time you worry about management scope of group membership or ownership, and you want to tighten it down.
-Scenarios like Microsoft Defender XDR unified RBAC role assignments, third party line of business application roles and many others.
+Role-assignable groups can be used every time you worry about management scope of group membership or ownership, and you want to tighten it down.<br> Scenarios like Microsoft Defender XDR unified RBAC role assignments, third party line of business application roles and many others.

 ## Things to watch out for